 Cracked heels are a common problem that can be identified by the formation of callus tissue that may cause pain with everyday pressure-related activities like walking or running.
 If the callus goes untreated and continuous pressure is applied, then you may eventually notice small or even deep breaks that may cause bleeding to occur.
 If not properly cared for, this may cause an infection.

-Learn about the causes for dry & cracked heels
+Learn about the causes of dry & cracked heels

 While one of the main causes of dry, cracking skin is the arid winter air, other factors can impact heels.
 Common problems that contribute to heel fissures are: